teacherseat/dependabot-codecommit/README.md

 - [x] separate CLI and SDK for separate use cases
 - [x] refactor code into a stateless Plain Old Ruby Object (PORO)
 - [x] replace optimist for standard library OptionParser
+- [ ] be able to specify AWS profile
 - [ ] add detailed logging
 - [ ] add CloudFormation template to provision IAM Policy and AWS CodeBuild server
 - [ ] create cool graphic